-The purpose of this Guide is to help scheme participants and auditors specified in an Audit Services Panel Agreement (Auditors) understand requirements and processes relating to the audit of a DLA.
+The purpose of this Guide is to help scheme participants and auditors specified in an Audit Services Panel Agreement (Auditors) understand DLA audit requirements and processes.

-1.1 Scheme Participant documentation
+1.1 Scheme participant documentation

 This is a guide only and is not legal advice and should be read in conjunction with other documentation relevant to scheme participants of the ESS and PDRS.